 Are you a person who feels familiar, even to strangers?
 Someone who constantly gets asked if you went to so-and-so college or grew up in so-and-so town?
 If you have one of those faces or personalities that people feel like they already know, a career in commercial acting may be for you.

 What’s more, many A-list film, theater, and television actors got their start in commercials.
-Everyone from Brad Pitt, Matthew McConaughey, and Courteney Cox, to Bernadette Peters, Steve Carell, and Bryan Cranston were doing food, cell phone, soap, and tampon commercials to name a few.
-No matter how you look at it, commercials are great places to cut your teeth in front of the camera.
+Everyone from Brad Pitt, Matthew McConaughey, and Courteney Cox, to Bernadette Peters, Steve Carell, and Bryan Cranston were doing food, cell phone, soap, and tampon commercials.
+No matter how you look at it, commercials are great places to gain experience in front of the camera.

 In this guide, we’ll break down how to develop a commercial persona and nail your next commercial audition.
 From headshots to commercial résumés, here’s everything you need to know to be cast in a commercial.

 - How is commercial acting different from other mediums?

 - What training do I need to become a commercial actor?

 - What are some tips for good commercial headshots?

 - What’s the difference between a commercial headshot and a theatrical headshot?

 - What should I include on a commercial acting résumé?